learn-co-curriculum/dsc-exponential-distribution/README.md

 <img src='images/new_pdf.png' width="400">

-Since we are talking about a Continuously-valued function, we'll also often want to make use of the **Cumulative Density Function**.
+Since we are talking about a continuously-valued function, we'll also often want to make use of the **Cumulative Density Function**.
 This allows us to answer questions such as "what is the probability that it will take less than 4 minutes to ring up this customer?"

 $$CDF(x) = 1 - e^{-\lambda x}$$

 <img src='images/new_cdf.png' width="400">

 Note that we discussed the mean of this distribution above, but not the standard deviation.
-This distribution is somewhat unique in that the **Standard Deviation**, $\sigma$ is equal to the **_mean_**, $\mu$.
+This distribution is somewhat unique in that the **standard deviation**, $\sigma$ is equal to the **mean**, $\mu$.

 $$\sigma = \mu$$